Full Text of SB1048 98th General Assembly

 intended to effectuate a transfer effective on or after the

 |SB1048 Enrolled||- 2 -||LRB098 05314 HEP 35348 b|

 transferor's death and includes, without limitation, a will,

 trust, deed, form designated as payable on death, contract, or

 other beneficiary designation form.

-(4) "Transferee" means a legatee, a beneficiary of trust, a
+(4) "Transferee" means a legatee, a beneficiary of a trust,

-instrument to receive a nonprobate transfer.
+transfer instrument to receive a nonprobate transfer.

 (5) "Transferor" means a testator, settlor, grantor of a

 deed, or a decedent whose interest is transferred pursuant to a